Aiscargeauh/BustabitScripts/README.md

 That's a custom made script.
 Basically a martingale, but with a lot of parameters.
 There is a nice interface for you to adjust your betting strategy.
 You can use it to chase any multiplier.

+### Bouncy3x
+Custom script.
+Constantly chasing 3x, unless it is in cooldown, which you can set as parameter of the script.
+It will bet two times using the base bet that you enter, then makes an addition with the two last bet that you did.
+For example:
+Game 1 bet 15 bits
+Game 2 bet 15 bits
+Game 3 bet 30 bits
+Game 4 bet 45 bits
+Game 5 bet 75 bits
+Game 6 bet 120 bits
+And so on, until 3x.